Prawopro

 Checklist — what to verify

-1. Which actions were actually taken by the bailiff.
+1. Which actions were actually performed by the bailiff.

 2. Whether the enforcement fee was calculated correctly.